vnscriptkid/dotnet/di.md

 ## 3 approaches
 * Singleton: object stays for the lifetime of app
-* Scoped: lifetime of object is lifetime of each request
+* Scoped: lifetime of object is lifetime of each request (used most of the time)
 * Transient: object is created when it's requested

 ## How it effects objects created